jgnewman/norlunda/grammar.md

 {: .source }
 The bird flew.
 I saw him/her.

-> 1. The **⟨t⟩**-based suffixes are as follows: _-bte, -fte, -gte, -kte, -pte, -ste, -shte, -tte, -vte_.
+> 1. The **⟨t⟩**-based suffixes are as follows: _-bte, -fte, -gte, -kte, -pte, -ste, -shte, -tte, -vte_, as well as any consonant cluster ending with **⟨t⟩**, for instance _-ndte_.
 This should feel fairly intuitive to most Germanic-language speakers.

 Sometimes a noun needs to be _described_ in terms of action it is currently performing.
 In this case, we use the present participle suffix **-ande** for consonant stems and **-nde** for vowel stems.